-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a Director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.
-YES (a) The Company has guidelines for the appointment and selection of the Board and senior executives in its Corporate Governance Plan.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION putting someone for Director; and (b) provide security him information in its provide priate checks before or or senior executive or orward for election as a olders with all material possession relevant to a er or not to elect or re- YES (a) The Company has guidelines for the appointment and selection of the Board and senior executives in its Corporate Governance Plan.
 The Company's Nomination Committee Charter (in the Company's Corporate Governance Plan) requires the Nomination Committee (or, in its absence, the Board) to ensure appropriate checks (including checks in respect of character, experience, education, criminal record and bankruptcy history (as appropriate)) are undertaken before appointing a person, or putting forward to security holders a candidate for election, as a Director.
 In the event of an unsatisfactory check, a Director is required to submit their resignation. (b) Under the Nomination Committee Charter, all material information relevant to a decision on whether or not to elect or re-elect a Director must be provided to security holders in the Notice of Meeting containing the resolution to elect or re-elect a Director.
-Recommendation 1.3 A listed entity should have a written agreement with each Director and senior executive setting out the terms of their appointment.
-YES The Company's Nomination Committee Charter requires the Nomination Committee (or, in its absence, the Board) to ensure that each Director and senior executive is personally a party to a written agreement with the Company which sets out the terms of that Director's or senior executive's appointment.
+Recommendation 1.3 A listed entity should ha with each Director and out the terms of their app senior executive setting YES The Company's Nomination Committee Charter requires the Nomination Committee (or, in its absence, the Board) to ensure that each Director and senior executive is personally a party to a written agreement with the Company which sets out the terms of that Director's or senior executive's appointment.
 The Company has written agreements with each of its Directors and senior executives.
-Recommendation 1.4 The Company Secretary of a listed entity should be accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
-YES The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
+Recommendation 1.4 The Company Secretary be accountable directly to Chair, on all matters to functioning of the Board. to the Board, through the to do with the proper YES The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
 In accordance with this, the Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
-Recommendation 1.5 A listed entity should: (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period: (i) the measurable objectives set for that period to achieve gender diversity; (ii) the entity's progress towards achieving those objectives; and (iii) either: NO The Company has a Diversity Policy, which is disclosed on the Company's website, as part of the Corporate Governance Plan.
-However, the Diversity Policy does not include requirements for the Board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the Company's progress in achieving them.
-The Board has not set measurable objectives for achieving gender diversity.
-Given the Company's stage of development and the number of employees, the Board considers it is not practical to set measurable objectives for achieving gender diversity at this time.
+Recommendation 1.5 The Company has a Diversity Policy, which is disclosed on the Company's website, as part of the Corporate Governance Plan. (b) through its board board set mea achieving gend a diversity policy; If or a committee of the surable objectives for er diversity in the board, senior executives nerally; and NO However, the Diversity Policy does not include requirements for the Board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the Company's progress in achieving them.
+The Board has not set measurable objectives for achieving gender diversity. period: (i) the measur that period diversity; (ii) the entity achieving the able objectives set for d to achieve gender 's progress towards ose objectives; and Given the Company's stage of development and the number of employees, the Board considers it is not practical to set measurable objectives for achieving gender diversity at this time. (iii) either: